 When it comes to chemical based exfoliating products, use around the same amount as a cleanser - around the size of a 5 pence coin.

 Retinol is a derivative of vitamin A and is often added to skin care products designed to help reduce the signs of ageing such as fine lines and wrinkles.

-They can be quite irritating on the skin if used too often, so start off gradually and build up.
+These products can be quite irritating on the skin if used too often, so start off gradually and build up.
 Usually found in dropper bottles, retinol products are best used twice a week, a few drops at a time.

 Used too much or too often, retinols can cause redness and irritation, used too little and they won’t have the desired effect.

-Day and night moisturisers
+Day and Night Moisturisers

 Arguably the most important product to get right, your moisturiser is responsible for hydrating your skin.
 But use too much and you’re in danger of developing shine and possibly clogged pores that can lead to spots and acne breakouts.

 Use too little moisturiser and you could leave your skin feeling dry and parched, which will negatively affect its tone, texture and appearance.